RidwanShuvo/FinGuard/README.md

 # FinGuard: Personal Finance Dashboard

 ## 📖 Overview
-**FinGuard** is a personal finance dashboard which basically keeps track about your financial things like income,expenditure and other financial goals.It empowers users to control their finances.
+**FinGuard** is a personal finance dashboard which basically keeps track about your financial things like incomes,expenditures and other financial goals.It empowers users to control their finances.FinGuard categorizes the balance sheet according to incomes,expenses etc. which is easy to understand the finance dashboard.

 ---

-## Table of Contents
+##📝Table of Contents
 1. [Introduction](#introduction)
 2. [Features](#features)
 3. [Technologies Used](#technologies-used)